ericpairet/ericpairet.github.io/cv.md

 permalink: /cv/
 ---

-A summary of my C.V is listed below.
+A summary of my CV is listed below.
 For a more complete version, please email me.

 <!-- -->
 <!-- EDUCATION -->